behreajj/AsepriteAddons/commands/README.md

 - `growRangeFrames`: Expands the existing range to include more frames.
 If there is no frame range, then creates one for either the active tag or the active frame.

 - `growRangeLayers`: Expands the existing range to include more layers.
 If the layer is a group, selects its children.
 Then, selects the layer's neighbors.
 Then selects its parents.
+Treats reference layers as a boundary.

 - `nextFrame`: Moves the active frame to the next frame index.
 Preserves timeline ranges of `RangeType.LAYERS`.
 If play once is false, then returns to the first frame after reaching the last.